OneOverCosine/Engineering_84_business_week/python_questions.md

 - An object can inherit attributes (which are an object's variables) and methods (the behaviour of an object)

 ## Encapsulation
-It is the 'bundling' of data
+It is the 'bundling' or binding of data.
+Consider a tablet.
+Everything you need for that medicine is contained within the tablet.
+It's this concept that we want to apply to programming.
+Encapsulation is about binding variables and functions together in a class.
+Everything you need get bundled together.
+You don't need to look elsewhere for what you need.

 ## Polymorphism
 The word itself means 'many forms'